Kassiopi holidays 2019 / 2020

 Occupying a privileged position on the north-eastern coast of Corfu, the picturesque beach haven of Kassiopi offers the ultimate beach holiday with warm shingle sands and clear waters.
-Kassiopi lies 36 kilometres north of Corfu Town and airport, and is the largest village in the north east of the island.
-With both history and beauty in ample amounts, Kassiopi is an ideal choice for your holiday in Greece in 2017.
+Kassiopi lies 36 kilometres north of Corfu Town and airport and is the largest village in the northeast of the island.
+With both history and beauty in ample amounts, Kassiopi is an ideal choice for a cheap holiday in Greece in 2019/2020.
 A holiday in Kassiopi gives you the background of the magnificent Mount Pantokrator and lush surroundings including vines, citrus plantations and traditional olive gloves.

 At a glance